Performance Telemetry

 • default memory channels for the current platform

-That gives Studio a live and recorded telemetry stream without requiring any optional tool packages.
+That gives Ansight Studio a live and recorded memory telemetry stream without requiring any optional tool packages.
+Add FPS and battery channels explicitly when those graphs matter.

 Minimal Setup